rzelazny/rzelazny/README.md

 # Welcome 👋

-A longtime software developer, I'm currently working at Nexient.
+A longtime software developer, I'm currently searching for a new position.

 I live in upstate New York with my wife and two adorable dogs.
 I enjoy most forms of nerdery and am a great cook.
 Ask me about my macaroni and cheese championship trophy.

 ## Current Personal Projects
-I'm dabbling in svelte.
-First target is to update my personal profile page.
+Having recently completed my AWS Cloud Practitioner certification, I'm working on switching my profile page to AWS hosting.

 ## Older Projects
 https://github.com/rzelazny/board-game-mongodb